netdata/netdata/docs/getting-started.md

 ## Access the dashboard

-Open up your web browser of choice.
-If you installed Netdata on the same system you're using to open your browser, navigate to `http://localhost:19999/`.
-If you installed Netdata on a remote system, navigate to `http://SYSTEM-IP:19999/`, replacing `SYSTEM-IP` with the IP address of that system.
+Open up your web browser of choice and navigate to `http://SYSTEM-IP:19999/`, replacing `SYSTEM-IP` with the remote system's IP address, or with `localhost` for local installations.

-Hit `Enter`.
 Welcome to Netdata!

 ![Animated GIF of navigating to the dashboard](https://user-images.githubusercontent.com/1153921/63463901-fcb9c800-c412-11e9-8f67-8fe182e8b0d2.gif)

-**Next**:
+**What's next?**:

 -   Read more about the [standard Netdata dashboard](../web/gui/).
 -   Learn all the specifics of [using charts](../web/README.md#using-charts) or the differences between [charts,